eslavnov/ttmg_server/README.md

 ## Step 3: Home Assistant Installation

-Follow the instructions to install [TTMG Conversation](https://github.com/eslavnov/ttmg_conversation) and [TTMG TTS](https://github.com/eslavnov/ttmg_tts) integrations.
+Follow the instructions to install [TTMG Conversation](https://github.com/eslavnov/ttmg_conversation) integration for Home Assistant.
 You will need to provide the url to your TTMG Server in a format of `http://<TTMG-Server-ip->:<port>`.

 ## Step 4: Home Assistant Configuration
 Once you have installed TTMG Conversation and TTMG TTS integrations, then in Home Assistant: